 If I were to dream about Pad Thai (you know, just hypothetically...), I think it would look like this.
 A rainbow mess of veggie noodles and hot, savory steam rising from the pan.

-I mentioned it in my Thai Basil Chicken Recipe, but I can be picky about Thai food.
-I want it overloaded with veggies.
+I mentioned it in my Thai Basil Chicken Recipe, but I love when Thai food is overloaded with veggies.
 Zoodles are the perfect way to do that!
 Regular Pad Thai calls for rice noodles, and I’ve made it that way, but what I love more is this combo of zoodles with caramelized red pepper strips and bright carrots.
 Hello, rainbow in a skillet!

 This dish is also a “throw it all in the pan” sort of meal, which is just my style.
 If I know we’re going to be home late, I’ll spiralize the zucchini and chop the peppers and carrots in the morning, so that in the evening all I have to do is put things in a pan before eating.
 First the chicken, then the carrots and peppers, and finally the zoodles—they cook virtually instantly, so you barely have to wait before digging in!